Project Resources

 Click The Image or Button To View And Download

-This crosswalk shows how the recommendations of Vermont's workforce align with the language in the Senate and House bills proposing licensure for early childhood educators.
+This crosswalk shows how recommendations and advocacy from Vermont's workforce align with the language in the ECE Profession Bill.

 Act 76 Explainer

-How Act 76 supports an early childhood education profession - and what the 2023 law does and does not do.
+How Act 76 (the "Child Care Law") supports an early childhood education profession—and what the 2023 law does and does not do.

 Implementation Recommendation: ECE I Preparation Pathway